thma/WhyHaskellMatters/README.md

 Haskell started as a research language and was even designed by a committee; so in all probability it should have been abandoned long before the millennium!

-But instead it gained some momentum in its early years followed by a rather quiet phase during the decade of OO hype (Java was released in 1995).
+Instead, it gained some momentum in its early years followed by a rather quiet phase during the decade of OO hype (Java being released in 1995).
 And then again we see a continuous growth of interest since about 2005.
-I'm writing this in early 2020 and we still see this trend!
+I'm writing this in early 2020, and we still see this trend!

 ### Being used versus being discussed